 There are currently two Haredi colleges; Haredi College in Jerusalem and another in B’nei B’rak.
 They produce 540 of graduates every year who, in turn, achieve impressive placements rates of 94 percent in a wide variety of jobs.
 There are currently 1100 students and 540 female graduates.
 Many Israeli organizations realized that the Haredi community can provide reliable and skillful workers, if the companies are clever and sensitive enough to cater for their special needs (Cave & Aboody, 2011).

 The latest developments at Haredi College is collaboration with the Hadassah hospital in Jerusalem, to offer Health sciences degrees, and with Ben Gurion University of the Negev to offer a course in clinical psychology for women identical to the course offered at the Be’er Sheva campus.
-The four-year course will be taught by Prof. David Leiser of Ben-Gurion University of the Negev, and will result in a certificate to practice clinical psychology.
+The four-year course will be taught by Professor David Leiser of Ben-Gurion University of the Negev, and will result in a certificate to practice clinical psychology.
 The students are to undergo therapy (with female therapists) as part of their studies.

 Adina sums up her approach and beliefs by saying, “

 I don’t know if this is a revolution.
 But it is possible to talk about a significant change in the attitude of the ultra-Orthodox community toward education.
 The leaders of the ultra-Orthodox community realize that it’s impossible to sit on the fence if they don’t want this community to wallow in poverty all its life, I entered this field in order to open a door to masses of girls.
-This is my aim” (Ashoka, 2011).
+This is my aim (Ashoka, 2011).

-About women’s empowerment, Mrs. Bar-Shalom says, “This is a new Haredi femininity, the recognition that a 40-year-old woman can still develop and realize one of her longings…I was searching for meaning…I looked for something to do that would remain after me, something to generate change.”
+About women’s empowerment, Mrs. Bar-Shalom says,

+This is a new Haredi femininity, the recognition that a 40-year-old woman can still develop and realize one of her longings…I was searching for meaning…I looked for something to do that would remain after me, something to generate change.

 She has found it (Ashoka, 2011).

 References